 - Historical centre of Maastricht - Limburg.
 Maastricht is the oldest continuously inhabited city in Netherlands and many very old buildings have been preserved.
 The city centre is picturesque, with channels and diverse historical buildings.
 Especially interesting is Jekerkwartier.

 - Helpoort - Limburg, Maastricht.
 The oldest city gate in Netherlands, built in 1229.
 Part of medieval city walls preserved, with several kilometres long underground passages.

 - Stelling van Amsterdam - North Holland.
 Extensive system of fortifications around Amsterdam, built between 1880 and 1920.
 System includes 45 forts and hydrological system, which envisaged to flood wast areas in a case of enemy attack.

 - Doorwerth Castle - Gelderland.
 Well preserved water castle, built in 1402 - 1560.
 Legends about unusual events.

 - Burcht van Leiden - South Holland.
-Very old shell keep, built circa 1100.
+Very old shell keep, built sometimes around 1100.
 Built at the confluence of two tributaries of Rhine.
 Built on the top of motte.

 - Croy Castle - North Brabant.
-Beautiful Gothic castle from 15th century.
+Beautiful Gothic castle from the 15th century.

 - Doornenburg Castle - Gelderland.
 One of the largest and best preserved medieval castles in Netherlands.
 Forecastle with wooden bridge to the main castle preserved.
 Constructed since 1300.